mathischeap/phyem/web/source/contact.rst

 You can also find Yi at |ImageLinkRG|_ |ImageLinkorcid|_ |ImageLinklinkedin|_
 |ImageLinkgithub|_ |ImageLinkfb|_ |ImageLinktwitter|_.
-Contact of all contributors are available at :ref:`Contributors`.
+List and contact of all contributors are available at :ref:`Contributors`.

 You are also welcome to contact us or report any issue on `the Github issue page of phyem <https://github.com/mathischeap/phyem/issues>`_.